equinor/radix-public-site/public-site/docs/src/guides/jobs/configure-jobs.md

 - `node` (optional) defines gpu node requested for a job.
 - `timeLimitSeconds` (optional) defines maximum running time for a job.
 - `backoffLimit` (optional) defines the number of times a job will be restarted if its container exits in error.
-- `notifications.webhook` (optional) the Radix application component or job component endpoint, where Radix batch events will be posted, when any of this job-component running job or batch states are changed
+- `notifications.webhook` (optional) the Radix application component or job component endpoint, where Radix batch events will be posted when any of its job-component's running jobs or batches changes states.

 ### schedulerPort